 Clients whose usage includes non-residential purposes are required to specify this fact on the LIHEAP application, Form 529.
-These clients will be identified by a code on the data entry screens (See Manual 416) and will be subject to a maximum benefit equal to the estimated cost of heat X calculated LIHEAP Share % of the household.
+These clients will be subject to a maximum benefit equal to the estimated cost of heat multiplied by the calculated LIHEAP Share % of the household.